harness/developer-hub/release-notes/continuous-integration.md

 ##### Fixed issues

 * Previously, in situations where a build pod wasn't created, an error occurred when the cleanup event couldn't find details of a pod to cleanup.
 Now, handling has been added to avoid this error.
 (CI-8065)
-* Fixed an issue where running multiple [Build and Push an image to Docker Registry](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings) steps [in parallel](/docs/platform/Pipelines/looping-strategies-matrix-repeat-and-parallelism) could result in multiple copies of the same image being pushed to the Docker repository.
+* Fixed an issue where running multiple [Build and Push to Docker steps](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings) in [parallel](/docs/platform/Pipelines/looping-strategies-matrix-repeat-and-parallelism) could result in multiple copies of the same image being pushed to the Docker repository.
 While the image names were different, the underlying image was the same.
 (CI-8039)
-* Fixed an issue where passing an empty runtime input value for the **Dockerfile** setting in a [Build and Push an image to Docker Registry](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings) step didn't resolve properly.
+* Fixed an issue where passing an empty runtime input value for the **Dockerfile** setting in a [Build and Push to Docker step](/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-docker-hub-step-settings) didn't resolve properly.
 (CI-7912, ZD-43490)

 ##### Hotfix version 3904